[ Printer Friendly Version ] [ Report Abuse ]

 When I woke up the next morning, it took me four groggy, confused minutes to realize where I was.

-My bleary vision skipped from my vanity to my door to my window, mind working sluggishly to catch up with eyes.
-I was in my old bedroom, I realized, feeling myself slowly creep back into consciousness.
+My bleary vision skipped from my wardrobe to my door to my window, mind working sluggishly to catch up with eyes.
+I was in my old bedroom, I realized as I slowly crept back into consciousness.
 I was in my old bedroom, in my mum’s old house, with my old red hair.
 Talk about déjà bloody vu.

-Wincing, I rubbed my eyes as last night's memories flitted through my brain in a foggy, unpleasant montage.
-Aidan and Dom at my dad’s house.
-Cooper’s party.
-The minivan squealing across the highway.
-It was all coming back to me like a slideshow.
-Or some trailer for a really weird sequel to The Hangover.
+Wincing, I rubbed my eyes as foggy memories from last night flitted through my brain in montage of mental snapshots.
+Aidan and Dom at my dad’s house, Cooper’s party, the minivan squealing across the highway...
+It was all coming back to me like a slideshow, or some trailer for a really weird sequel to The Hangover.

-I swept a hand across my eyes, struggling to sit up.
+I swept a tired hand across my eyes, struggling to sit up.
 “What time is it?”
-I croaked in my best frog princess imitation (minus the princess).
+I croaked to the room in my best frog princess imitation, minus the princess.
 I was met with strange, thick silence.

-Aidan was still slumbering peacefully next to me, his chest rising and falling with each gentle snore.
-I prodded him in the shoulder.
+Aidan still slumbered peacefully next to me, his chest rising and falling with each gentle snore.
+I prodded him softly in the shoulder.
 No response, but I wasn’t surprised by that.
-The kid could sleep through anything.
-In fact, to this day I still wasn’t sure whether Aidan’s coma had actually been a coma or just a particularly intense nap.
+The kid was a heavy sleeper and could snooze through just about anything.
+In fact, to this day I still wasn’t sure whether Aidan’s coma had been a coma or just a particularly intense nap.

 When I finally made it to the kitchen, I discovered I wasn’t the only one who’d been having cravings.
-Dom was at the kitchen table with Evelyn, who had clearly woken up fine after her stunning 'incident,' and Potter was sitting on top of the kitchen counter, legs swinging casually in their air.
-All three of them had their hands curled around steaming mugs, the room brimming with the rich, dark aroma of coffee.
-My mouth watered.
+Dom was at the kitchen table with Evelyn, whose face looked bright and alert and devoid of any sign of her stunning episode.
+Potter was sitting on top of the kitchen counter, his legs swinging casually in their air, hair more tousled than ever.
+They all looked tired but at ease (despite the current tension between Dom and Evelyn), too busy slurping from the steaming mugs in their hands to fight.
+Coffee: the universal peacemaker.

 “Morning.”
-Dom cocked her chin at me, arching a smooth eyebrow.
+Dom cocked her chin at me as I walked in, arching a smooth eyebrow.

 “Coffee.
 Now.
 Want,” I grunted in eloquent response.

 “Where are all our cups?”
 I grumbled as I rummaged through the kitchen cabinet.
-I swear, if it turned out those twats took all the mugs, I would personally scalp one of them and drink my coffee out of their hollowed-out skull — with a bendy straw and paper umbrella to match.
+I swear, if it turned out those twats had taken the last of the mugs, I would personally scalp one of them and drink my coffee out of their hollowed-out skull — with a bendy straw and paper umbrella to match.

-What can I say?
-My homicidal tendencies really act up in the morning.
+Yeah.
+My homicidal tendencies liked to act up in the morning.

 “Gee, I don’t know,” she began, familiar sneer twisting at her face.
 “How about the one involving my crazy, clearly mentally unstable ex-boyfriend?”

-I cocked an eyebrow over Potter’s/my mug.
-“This is Fred we’re talking about?”
+I cocked a cool eyebrow over Potter's newly-usurped mug.
+“This is Fred we’re talking about?
+Or the other mentally unstable ex-boyfriend?”

-Dom’s lips twitched, and Evelyn made a frustrated noise, her hand slamming down on the wooden kitchen table.
+Dom’s lips twitched in darkened amusement, and Evelyn made a shrill, frustrated noise, her dainty hand slamming down on the wooden kitchen table.
 “You know very well that I’m talking about Cooper!”

 “I know,” I murmured coolly, eyes narrowing.
-“I just wanted to hear you admit it yourself.
+“I just wanted to hear you admit it yourself that he's a sodding psycho.
 That way I don’t have to waste my time saying I told you so.”

-Evelyn blanched, and Potter’s eyes darted to me, his eyebrows raised in surprise.
+Evelyn blanched, and Potter’s eyes slid cautiously in my direction, his eyebrows raised in surprise.
 He was either impressed by what I’d said, or thought I had crossed a line.
 Most likely, he was impressed that I had crossed a line.

 “That was cold, Aggs,” Dom said frankly, green eyes widening.
 “But I enjoyed it.”

-I stared blankly at her, head cocked to the side in an almost thoughtful manner.
-A year ago from now, I would have risen up to the bait, thrown my best insult her way — maybe said something about how the altitude sickness from her high horse must be affecting her brain.
-But I was too tired for that now.
-There were more important things and I just… I didn’t care anymore.
+I stared blankly at her, head cocked to the side in a thoughtful manner.
+A year ago from now, I would have taken such a statement as a challenge.
+I would have been offended.
+I would have risen to the bait, snapped back at Evelyn, told her that I did know her and that the altitude sickness from her high horse must surely be affecting her brain.
+But now…

-Stunned, Evelyn clamped her lips shut.
-Patches of red were burning into her cheeks, her wintergreen eyes flashing with uncertainty.
-The kitchen seemed to sink into silence as the air around us bristled with stiff tension.
+Evelyn clamped her lips shut, obviously taken aback by the choice I was handing her.
+Patches of red burned in her cheeks, her wintergreen eyes flashing with uncertainty.
+The kitchen seemed to sink into silence as the air around us pulsed with an erratic, stiff awkwardness.

 I leaned against the counter, nonchalant as ever.
-“If you choose Cooper… No hard feelings,” I said, enunciating each word with a quiet calmness.
+“If you choose Fallon… No hard feelings,” I said, enunciating each word with a quiet calm.
 “But you have to choose, okay?
-None of this back-and-forth stuf—“
+None of this back-and-forth stuff — “

 “You guys,” Evelyn blurted out suddenly.
 “I choose you guys.”

-I snapped my mouth shut and Dom, with a quiet sigh of surprise, flopped back in her chair.
-Brow furrowed, Potter fixed Evelyn with his usual calculating gaze, Merlin knows what running through his brain.
+I snapped my mouth shut and Dom, with a quiet sigh, straightened in her chair.
+Brow furrowed, Potter swiveled around to fix me with a confused, calculating stare, Merlin knows what running through his brain.

-Before I could fully comprehend how weird it was to hear someone say the words ‘evil plan’ seriously, Dom was already interjecting on my behalf.
+Before I could fully comprehend how weird it was to hear someone say the words ‘evil plan’ in complete seriousness, Dom was already interjecting on my behalf.

-Potter gritted his teeth, looking, for the first time, like he had no clever comeback.
+Potter gritted his teeth dangerously, but he looked, for the first time, like he had no clever comeback.

 “As much as I hate to say it,” Evelyn said quietly.
-“Weasley and Bennett are right.”
+“Weasley and Bennett are right.
+It looks like we're on our own with this one.”
+I turned towards Evelyn to give her a mingled look of surprise and gratitude.

-I turned towards Evelyn, simultaneously surprised and grateful.
-Potter simply sat in silence, looking at the two girls for a moment, and then swiveled his gaze to me.
-His eyes were bright hazel, holding a determination that was scary in its intensity.
+Potter simply sat in silence, glancing exasperatedly between the two girls, and then swung his gaze to me.
+His eyes were bright hazel, holding a determination that was unnerving in its intensity.

 “I’m not going to let you go.”
 Potter shook his head.
 “I can’t.”

-“I’m sorry,” I said, and truly, I was.
-“But you’re not going to stop me.
+“I’m sorry,” I said softly, and truly, I was.
+“But you’re not going to stop me, Potter.
 I have to be there.
 I just — “ I clasped my hands together, frustrated that the proper words were failing me.
 “I just have this feeling, okay?
-Like a gut feeling that I have to be at the Ministry tonight.
-The Sword… The Sword chose me, Potter.
-And I used to think that it was because of some fluke, like the Sword was destined for someone else and the Fates were just out for lunch when I stumbled upon it, but now I’m starting to believe that… Well, it’s meant to be.”
+Like a gut feeling that I need to be at the Ministry tonight.
+The Sword… The Sword chose me.
+And I while used to think that it had been some kind of fluke, now… I'm not so sure.
+I have to finish what I started."

-Dom was staring at me, sadness clouding her gaze, eyebrows drawn together.
-I raked my fingers through a couple crimson strands of hair, my chest tightened into a knot of several unidentifiable emotions.
+Dom was staring openly at me, a sadness clouding her gaze, her eyebrows squinched together.
+I raked my fingers through a couple crimson strands of hair, my chest tightening into a knot of several unidentifiable emotions.

 “So.”
 I raised my hands in a ‘what can you do’ kind of manner, letting them flop back down to my sides.
-Saying those words aloud had made me realize how right they were… but it had also made me afraid.
+Saying those words aloud had made me appreciate the truth behind them…but it had also made me afraid.
 The thought of willingly going into the Ministry tonight and facing Vespertine was terrifying.
 “Potter, you can either help us plan, or you can leave.
-It’s up to you.
 If you decide to walk out and rid yourself of this whole mess, I won’t hold it against you.
 Honestly.
 I won’t.
 But we’re doing this, with or without you. ”

-On a side note: I am really laying down the law today.
+On a side note: I was really laying down the law today.
 First with Evelyn, now Potter?
-I don’t know what’s with me and all these ultimatums, but I’m liking the dramatic effect.
+I had no idea what was with me and all these ultimatums, but I liked the dramatic effect.

-Potter shook his head.
-“You know I’m not going to let you do this alone, Bennett.”
-He sighed through gritted teeth, and I felt myself starting to smile.
+Potter fiercely shook his head, eyes fluttering shut for a brief moment.
+“You know I’m not going to let you do this alone, Bennett," he sighed resignedly through gritted teeth, and I felt myself starting to smile.

 His next four words were music to my ears.